Best Things to Do in Trogir Croatia (in 2023)

 To truly immerse yourself in the culture and history of the town, I highly recommend grabbing a seat at Corte Bar to watch the world go by.
 If you’re lucky, you might even catch the traditional acapella group (klapa) singing in the Loggia right next to the clock tower.
 A true local treat!

 Construction of this magnificent architectural gem first began in the 13th century and took a total of 4 centuries to complete.
 The west entrance of the church is its own extraordinary feat.
 Noted as the most important medieval portal in this part of Europe, Radovanov Portal is the intricate archway that frames the entrance to the church.
 It was created in the 15th century by Trogir sculptor and artist, Master Radovan who began creating this stunning piece of art as the cathedral was being built.
 According to his inscription at the top, he completed it in 1240.

-#6 Marvel at Cipiko Palace
+6. Marvel at Cipiko Palace

 Trogir was once home to a number of noble families that built their palaces within the medieval town walls.
 Oftentimes, they were connected to Venetian rulers.

-Just across from the cathedral lies Cipiko Palace, a 15th-century mansion composed of several buildings connected into one.
+Just across from the cathedral lies Cipiko Palace, a 15th century mansion composed of several buildings connected into one.
 During the Early Renaissance, Cipiko Palace was the residence of the very prominent Cipiko family.
 The wealth and strategic marriages fabricated by the father and son of the family enabled them to acquire two palaces, thus completely occupying the western side of the piazza.

 Though the Cipiko Palace is not open to the public, the beautiful gothic facade visible from the square is truly a show-stopping piece of art.

-#7 Peek into the Benedictine Monastery
+7. Peek into the Benedictine Monastery

 The thousand-year-old monastery of St. Nicholas is home to a remarkable collection of treasures, including the famous relief of Kairos preserved from the 4th century.